MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Search/Get-MgBetaExternalConnectionItem.md

 This API is provided for diagnostic purposes only.
 It isn't intended to be used for any other purpose.
 Repeated requests to this API might result in 429 HTTP errors.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgExternalConnectionItem](/powershell/module/Microsoft.Graph.Search/Get-MgExternalConnectionItem?view=graph-powershell-1.0)

 ## SYNTAX